Elizabeth Holmes says she can't pay $250 a month in restitution after she's released from prison: report

 Published

-None Lawyers for the disgraced Theranos founder Elizabeth Holmes objected to a restitution-payment plan. • None Holmes and Ramesh "Sunny" Balwani were ordered to pay more than $452 million in restitution. • None Prosecutors want her to pay it back monthly post-release.
-Her lawyers said that…
+Elizabeth Holmes.
+Justin Sullivan/Getty Images Lawyers for disgraced Theranos founder Elizabeth Holmes objected to a restitution payment plan.
+Along with Ramesh "Sunny" Balwani, Holmes was ordered to pay $452,047,268 in restitution.
+Prosecutors want her to pay it back monthly post-release.
+Her…